Whoaa512/starred/README.md

 ## TypeScript

+- [sinclairzx81/zero](https://github.com/sinclairzx81/zero) - A 3D renderer written in JavaScript and rendered to the terminal.
+- [mifi/lossless-cut](https://github.com/mifi/lossless-cut) - The swiss army knife of lossless video/audio editing
 - [mayneyao/eidos](https://github.com/mayneyao/eidos) - Offline alternative to Notion.
 Eidos is an extensible framework for managing your personal data throughout your lifetime in one place.
 - [frectonz/sql-studio](https://github.com/frectonz/sql-studio) - SQL Database Explorer [SQLite, libSQL, PostgreSQL, MySQL/MariaDB, DuckDB]
 - [blitz-js/superjson](https://github.com/blitz-js/superjson) - Safely serialize JavaScript expressions to a superset of JSON, which includes Dates, BigInts, and more.